In this section

 The food and drink sector and preparing for EU Exit on GOV.UK

-Industry and country-specific technical notices on the Business Wales Brexit portal
+Industry-specific technical notices on the Business Wales Brexit portal

 EU funding support